Does the President Control Gas Prices?

 President-image.jpgSo why are they so bad at it?

-Actually, it’s not that they’re bad at it.
-It’s that they have very little control over it.
+Actually, it’s not that they’re bad at it, they just have very little control over it.
 Yes, policies and legislation can certainly play a role, but gas prices are largely dictated by oil prices, and oil prices are dependent upon supply and demand.
-Presidential control is not as simple as what those posts suggest on social media.
+Presidential control is not as simple as what social media posts suggest.

 The year 2022 was a perfect example.
-It was a mid-term election year in which all 435 members of the U.S. House of Representatives are elected, as well as one-third of the Senate.
-Everything “hangs in the balance” and “the stakes couldn’t be higher,” exclaimed TV newscasters and commercials.
+It was a mid-term election year in which all 435 members of the U.S. House of Representatives were elected, as well as one-third of the Senate.
+Everything “hangs in the balance” and “the stakes couldn’t be higher,” claimed TV newscasters and commercials.

-But let’s shift a few months earlier.
-After the Russian invasion of Ukraine in February, oil prices spiked as concerns mounted over supply, especially because Russia is the world’s third-largest oil producer.
+But let’s shift a bit earlier.
+After the initial Russian invasion of Ukraine, oil prices spiked as concerns mounted over supply, especially because Russia is the world’s third-largest oil producer.

 At the time of the invasion, gas prices were about $3.60 a gallon.
 A week later, they were over $4.
 President Biden pulled out every tool at his disposal, announcing a record-breaking withdrawal from the Strategic Petroleum Reserve.
 Yet, oil and gas prices continued to climb higher, topping $5 nationally in mid-June.